-Denton County Transportation Authority (DCTA) will report DBE participation to the relevant operating administration, FTA, using the Uniform Report of DBE Awards or Commitments and Payments form on the FTA TEAM Web-system.
-The report shall be updated on a semiannual basis.
-This report is due each June 1 and December 1.
+DCTA will report DBE participation to the relevant operating administration, FTA, using the Uniform Report of DBE Awards or Commitments and Payments form.
+These reports will reflect payments actually made to DBEs on DOT-assisted contracts.
+The reports shall be updated on a semiannual basis.